christianbolinas/zeroknowledge/_posts/2025-03-06-algorithmica.md

 behind functional programming, but in general, I like reading about algorithms the most.

-The issue is that CLRS is the big daddy end boss of algorithms books, and I've already read it, front to back, three times (After I took data structures, after I took undergrad algorithms, and after I took grad algorithms.
+The issue is that CLRS is the big daddy end boss of algorithms books, and I've already read it, front to back, three times (After I took data structures, after undergrad algorithms, and after grad algorithms.
 I told you I was a massive nerd), and I understand, like, 45% of it now.
 So I've been looking all over the internet for more algorithms content.
 I finally found a good one.
 It's called Algorithmica.
 It's written by a Russian fellow by the name of Sergey Slotin.
 You can read it for free on the internet.

 Before I start the review, I feel like I should mention that